AndreyMrovol/LethalWeatherTweaks/README.md

 - Config file with weighted system
 - Fully configurable
 - Weathers on a new save try to mimic default vanilla behavior, which didn't happen with any modded moons present
+- Uncertain weather mechanic: shown forecast won't always be 100% accurate
+- (optional) No certain weather conditions shown mode
+- (optional) Always unknown weather mode

 ## Conditions

-Weather calculation operates with weights defined in the config file.
+Weather calculation operates based on weights defined in the config file.

-## To-do
+## Building

-- ability to work with vanilla clients
-- additional parameters:
-  - chance for eclipse based on game's length
-  - crew daysInRow
-- modded weathers support
+This project uses [LethalLevelLoader](https://github.com/IAmBatby/LethalLevelLoader), which needs to be imported manually into the project's `lib` directory.

 ## Credits